polterguy/polterguy.github.io/tutorials/expressions/index.md

 of _".data"_ in the above Hyperlambda.
 Then all children of all previous result sets will be returned to the caller.
 In fact, this is the logic of most iterators.

+The above expression is also using the _"parent iterator"_, which we'll explain further down in this tutorial.

 ### The name filter iterator

 This is the default iterator, and the expression builder will result to this